Enet4/dos-rs/README.md

 access to DOS-specific capabilities, namely port I/O, calling interrupts, and VGA graphics.

+## Overview

+In this repository you will find:

+- [djgpp](djgpp): a low-level library for interfacing with the libc and DJGPP API
+- [dos_x](dos_x): an experimental library to assist in the creation of DOS programs
+- [examples/ferris](examples/ferris): an example program that shows a picture
+- and instructions on how to make this all work.

 ## Status

-While there are not many stability and performance guarantees at the moment, the proofs of concept written so far appear to work as inteded.
+While there are not many stability and performance guarantees at the moment, the proofs of concept written so far appear to work as intended.
-There is also no `std` support, but it should be possible to write an allocator for `alloc` support.
+There is no `std` support,
+but an allocator is available.

 The development experience is also not as fluid as it could be.
 The Rust program exports a C main function,